bitprj/curriculum/Data-Structures-and-Algos-Topic/Module1-Intro-to-Data-Structures-and-Algos/Module4.1_Intro_to_Data_Structures_and_Algos/Act1_TimeAndSpaceComplexity/checkpoints/6-Checkpoint.md

  # instruction

- Answer the following question in a few lines
+ Answer the following question in a few lines.

  Differentiate between Big O and Big Theta?
-What is their pourpose?
+What is their purpose?